kizniche/Mycodo/DOCKER.md

 # Docker

-This effort is to get Mycodo running in Docker containers with all features working. many parts of the system work, however there are also many that do not.
+This effort is to get Mycodo running in Docker containers with all features working.
+Many parts of the system work, however there are also many that do not.

 ***This is currently experimental***

 Please do not submit github issues for Docker-related problems.
 Also do not expect this feature to remain consistent (i.e. previous builds may not be compatible with future builds).
+Join [Docker Issue (#637)](https://github.com/kizniche/Mycodo/issues/637) for Mycodo Docker discussion.

 ## Setup